-Information Description Restoring n the process of restoring itself ase queries are temporarily Down Database s server has not started yet.
-Web Status C-SG server is through the Web.
-This Web server and available statuses Responding/Un secured The Web server is up and answering http (unsecured) requests.
-Responding/Sec cured The Web server is up and answering https (secured) requests.
-Up Some of the Web server processes are running but local requests are not answered.
-Down Web server is currently not available.
-RAID Status CC-SG stores its data on two mirrored (RAID-1) disks.
+Information Description RAID Status CC-SG stores its data on two mirrored (RAID-1) disks.
 Available statuses for RAID disks include: Active RAID is fully functional.
 Degraded One or more disk drives are having problems.
 Contact Raritan Technical Support for assistance.
 Cluster Status CC-SG can work in conjunction with another CC-SG to form a cluster.
-See Configuring CC-SG Clusters (on page 295).
+See Configuring CC-SG Clusters (on page 270).
 If the field displays "standalone", the CC-SG is not in a cluster configuration.
 Otherwise, the field displays the state of the cluster.
-Cluster Peer If the CC-SG is in a cluster configuration, the field shows the IP address of the other CC-SG unit in the cluster.
-Network Information showing its info rmation.
-For a scrollable table is available for virtual CC-SG, the MAC address for columns listed here.
+Cluster Peer in a cluster configuration, the field shows the IP address o G unit in the cluster.
+Network Information information.
+Fe ork interface, a scrollable table is available for showing its or virtual CC-SG, the MAC address for each NIC displays Imns listed here.
 MAC Address For virtual CC-SG, the MAC address for each listed NIC.

-Information Description Dev The internal name of the interface.
+Dev The internal name of the interface.
 Link The state of Link Integrity, that is, whether this port is connected to a working Ethernet switch port via an intact cable.
 Auto Indicate whether auto-negotiation is being applied to this port.
 Speed The speed that this interface is operating: 10, 100 or 1000 Mbits per second.
 Duplex Indicate whether the interface is Full- or Half-duplex.
-IPAddr The current lpv4 Address of this interface.
+IPAddr The current Ipv4 Address of this interface.
 RX -Pkts The number of IP packets received on this interface since CC-SG was booted.
 TX -Pkts The number of IP packets transmitted on this interface since CC-SG was booted.